bfcamara/bfcamara.com/content/posts/2024/2024-03-04-aws-waf-owasp-juice-shop.md

 As soon as we open the developer tools, we can see some console errors, and we notice that **a `POST` request to the login endpoint is being blocked with a 403 Forbidden**.
-Let's inpect what we got in the wire.
+Let's inspect what we got in the wire.

 ![Juice Shop Login Network](juice-shop-login-network.png)